sph-mn/sph-db/readme.md

 * readers can return results and indicate the end of results in the same call

 # possible enhancements
+* virtual nodes (custom types that carry the data with the identifier) are designed but need to be implemented
 * currently index inserts with data too large are rejected. add an option to truncate instead
 * make it possible to increase the maximum number of types. needs a new data structure for types for that
 * validator functions for indices and graph data consistency